coltongrainger/quamash/prelims/topology.md

 - second countability
 - Lindelöf

-EX!
-What countability property does $\RR$ possess? ...
+EX: What countability property does $\RR$ possess? ...
 Second countable.

-EX!
-What countability property does $\RR^\omega$ with the uniform topology possess? ...
+EX: What countability property does $\RR^\omega$ with the uniform topology possess? ...
 First countable, not second countable.

-EX!
-What countability property does $\RR_\ell$ (the h-interval topology) possess? ...
+EX: What countability property does $\RR_\ell$ (the h-interval topology) possess? ...
 First countable, yet not second countable.

 #### Pivoting to algebraic topology.